-All final exams are scheduled by the Office of the Registrar.
-The final exam for this course will be given in the regular classroom on TBA.
+The University Registrar has scheduled the final exam for this course on TBA in the regular classroom.
 The final exam is comprehensive and includes questions from all parts of the course.

-- Prepare by reviewing the exams you have taken already and by working old final exams posted online (wmboal.com/pmicro). - Bring a straightedge to this exam-a ruler or an extra pencil. - You may use a simple calculator, but graphing calculators, calculators with alphabetical keyboards, wireless devices and mobile phones are NOT permitted. - Exam seating is assigned, so please check the projector screen before you sit down.
+- Prepare by reviewing the exams you have taken already and by working old final exams posted online (http://wmboal.com/pmicro). - Bring a straightedge to this exam-a ruler or an extra pencil. - You may use a simple calculator, but graphing calculators, calculators with alphabetical keyboards, wireless devices and mobile phones are NOT permitted. - Exam seating is assigned, so please check the projector screen before you sit down.